7snovic/extSkel/README.md

 php extSkel --proto="examples/hello.php" --extension="helloWorld" --fast-zpp
 ```

-this will create the required extension files :-
+this will create a directory with the extension name, and the following files :-
 - extension file : helloWorld.c .
 - extension header file : php_helloWorld.h .
 - config.m4 file.